Deploy and configure Cisco IronPort with Area 1 as MX Record

 3. Update your domain MX records

-When configuring the Area 1 MX records, it is important to configure both hosts with the same MX priority, this will allow mail flows to load balance between the hosts.
+When configuring the Area 1 MX records, it is important to configure hosts with the correct MX priority.
+This will allow mail flows to the preferred hosts and fail over as needed.